Volland/articles-md/3-space-complexity.md

 # The Space Complexity of Vector Indexes in LibSQL

-Hi!
-I'm continuing my exploration into vector search and graph clustering at [Kin](https://mykin.ai).
+In this post, I'm continuing my exploration into vector search and graph clustering at [Kin](https://mykin.ai).
 Kin is a personal AI that helps you navigate your work-life, available on both iOS and Android.

 In my previous posts, I outlined our challenges and journey with libSQL: